kuhlekt1v/portfolio/content/projects/gh-repo-sweeper.md

 - [Repo Drill Down](https://github.com/kuhlekt1v/gh-repo-sweeper/issues/5): Add the ability to delve deeper into repositories, including viewing the project structure, last commit messages, and identifying primary contributors.
 - [Bundle & Distribute Package Without Requiring Python or Virtual Environments](https://github.com/kuhlekt1v/gh-repo-sweeper/issues/7): Create standalone executables for broader usability without environmental setup, using tools such as PyInstaller or PyOxidizer.

-We aim to deploy the CLI for broader usage and make it accessible via live environment distributions for individual users.
+Ultimately, I aim to deploy the CLI for broader usage and make it accessible via live environment distributions for individual users.